IMSMWU/RClickhouse/Readme.md

 [![CRAN_Status_Badge](http://www.r-pkg.org/badges/version/RClickhouse)](https://cran.r-project.org/package=RClickhouse)
 [![CRAN RStudio mirror downloads](http://cranlogs.r-pkg.org/badges/RClickhouse)](https://cran.r-project.org/package=RClickhouse)

 This R package is a DBI interface for the [Yandex Clickhouse](https://clickhouse.yandex) database.
 It provides basic dplyr support by auto-generating SQL-commands using dbplyr and is based on the official [C++ Clickhouse Client](https://github.com/artpaul/clickhouse-cpp).
+Please, use the BibTeX entry provided in CITATION to cite this library.

 ## Requirements & Installation
 This package is available on CRAN, and thus installable by running: